-- 51. WFP's strategic plan for 2022-2025 calls for the provision of services, both mandated and on-demand, to be expanded to improve the efficiency and effectiveness of the humanitarian and development communities.
-Such services include dedicated air transport services for humanitarian and development actors (United Nations entities, NGOs, donors) and cargo transport provided at the global and country levels. - 52.
-These services are undertaken in accordance with humanitarian principles and fully funded by the requesting partner.
+- 65. WFP's strategic plan for 2022-2025 calls for the provision of services, both mandated and on-demand, to be expanded to improve the efficiency and effectiveness of the humanitarian and development communities.
+Such services include dedicated air transport services for humanitarian and development actors (United Nations entities, NGOs, donors) and cargo transport provided at the global and country levels. - 66.
+Humanitarian organizations may request WFP to provide on-demand bilateral air transport services.
+Such services are provided under the auspices of the WFP supply chain strategic road map for 2022-2025, building on WFP's field presence, market knowledge, expertise and scale and in full conformity with humanitarian principles. - 67.
+On-demand bilateral services are fully funded by the requesting partner, assessed and reported on based on the WFP corporate results framework and additional performance indicators as requested by the requesting partner.